The Thanksgiving Eagle

 Perhaps there is some truth in what I once read;

-"A man's life is measured by the sum total of each day's memories".
+by the sum total of each day's memories".